mcjones.ca

 Getting into a K8s Cluster - externalIPs, nodePorts, load balancers that all lead to Ingress or Gateway API

-The tl;dr is that if you want to get external access you need to get an IP to forward traffic.
+The tl;dr is that if you want to get external access you need to get an IP to forward traffic, which then goes into your “proxy”.
 This can be separate, or using a load balancer service.

 externalIPs